aldro61/kover/doc_example.md

 kover learn --dataset example.kover --split example_split --model-type conjunction disjunction --p 0.1 1.0 10.0 --max-rules 5 --hp-choice cv --n-cpu 2 --progress
 ```

-Kover then uses the obtain model to predict the phenotype of the genomes in the testing set and computes various metrics.
+Kover then uses the obtained model to predict the phenotype of the genomes in the testing set and computes various metrics.
 For this example, the obtained model is:

 ```